Published on November 8th, 2019 | by Ruben0

 I agree with Kavanagh on the fact that media coverage isn’t always accurate.
 Titles like Sales of dry sherry soar or The great sherry revival are overly positive and present an oversimplified view.
 Maybe the D.O.
 Jerez-Xérès-Sherry isn’t always telling the whole story either, it’s their task to promote sherry after all.
 Sherry sales have been steadily decreasing and a lot of the sherry sold in 2018 was still sweet (roughly 50%), so I personally expect many years of lowering sales still ahead of us.
 On the other hand average prices are going up and the financial situation for most bodegas is better than it was ten years ago, which is a strong point as well.

-If people are saying the state of sherry is healthy, they are referring to a renewed interest from a younger audience, which in my opinion is much more valuable than trying to keep Medium and Cream sales high.
+If people are saying the state of sherry is healthy, they are referring to a renewed interest from a younger audience and from sommeliers, which in my opinion is much more valuable than trying to keep Medium and Cream sales high.
 We’re experiencing a shift in consumption rather than a revival, but with so many styles available sherry is a flexible wine.
 This is going to help sherry survive and potentially gain more market share in the long term through its excellent food pairing abilities and therefore interest from sommeliers and (true) wine lovers.

 You can’t die if you reinvent yourself…